Infinidat/infi.logs_collector/README.md

 Overview
 ========
-`infi.logs_collector` is a library for collecting diagnosic data into archives
+`infi.logs_collector` is a library for collecting diagnostic data into archives

 Why not just copy /var/log?
 --------------------------
 That's a good question.
-There are many reaons:
+There are many reasons:

 - If you're only interested in the last X-hours, collecting `everything` is a waste
 - Collecting files is not enough, we'd like to run some commands, maybe even some code